 - All surgical procedures

-Sometimes, dental implant patients need preparatory sinus lift surgery with a bone graft.
-This is usually the case if you have suffered bone loss for some reason.
-The cost of this work can be anything from £200 to £2,000 in the UK, so this is something you'll have to factor in when deciding whether you can afford teeth implants.
+The full tooth implants cost in the UK can be anything from £200 to £2,000, so this is something you’ll have to factor in when deciding whether you can afford teeth implants.

 Some clinics may lure you in with low-price dental implants, but once you add on the price of the crown, surgery and scans, it's not so cheap after all.
 Get several quotes from local dentists before you decide on one – you may be surprised how much they vary.